pradykst/402guard/README.md

 - Preconfigured networks for Avalanche Fuji and C Chain.
 - Ready to plug in Avalanche compatible x402 facilitators.

+**USP's**
+- Makes x402 usage safe and explainable by enforcing budgets, subscriptions and analytics around any facilitator.
+Think internal policy and billing brain.

+**Extra features that are strong selling points:**

+- Policy engine that works across many merchants, not just one.
+- Subscription registry plus invoices that are on chain anchored but app friendly.
+- Self hosted analytics page that any team can run next to their agents and APIs.
 ---

 ## High level architecture